New Family Information

 The QMS Uniform is a key part of the school experience.
 Find uniform requirements by grade on the QMS Website.
 Uniform items can be ordered online, but it is recommended for new students to come to the store to ensure correct sizing for the first purchases.

-See below to book uniform shop appointments beginning in mid-August.
-September 2 & 3rd the School Store is open for Boarding Students only
+Appointments to buy uniform will be bookable online shortly, with appointments beginning in mid-August.
+September 7th and 8th the School Store is open for Boarding Students only

 Any questions regarding the School Store can be directed to schoolstore@qms.bc.ca.